setrar/microelectronics/kits/sunfounder/c/README.md

 - [ ] Write your code (see pico-examples or the Raspberry Pi Pico C/C++ SDK documentation for more information)

-About the simplest you can do is a single source file (e.g. hello_world.c)
+About the simplest you can do is a single source file (e.g. hello_usb.c)

 ```c
 /**